 Setup Complexity

-Easiest to start: Google Cloud (managed endpoints — just point your client at a URL)
+Easiest to start: Google Cloud (managed endpoints auto-enabled when you enable a product — just point your client at a URL)

-Easiest to scale: Azure (one server handles 47+ services — add namespaces, not servers)
+Easiest to scale: Azure (one server handles 57 services with 276 tools — add namespaces, not servers)

-Most configuration needed: AWS (each service is a separate server to install and configure)
+Most configuration needed: AWS (each service is a separate server to install and configure, though the managed preview simplifies this)

 Quick Setup Comparison